Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy

 Within the considered problem setting (AR model, dissipativity or $H_2$ performance), and to the best of our knowledge, in this paper for the first time a dynamic output-feedback controller synthesis method is presented which simultaneously resolves the above presented challenges (\emph{i}) and (\emph{ii}).
 More precisely, regarding (\emph{i}), we fully exploit the structure, in contrast to \cite{R33} and \cite{R22}.
 With respect to (\emph{ii}), our approach is to construct a special data-driven system realization, similar to \cite{R33}.
 We exploit the fact that the state vector can remain in some (invariant) subspace (which might not be the complete state-space) even though the input is persistently exciting of an arbitrarily large order.
-The controller synthesis method is formulated in terms of linear matrix inequalities (LMIs) and is non-conservative for the considered problem setting.
+In this way we obtain a new data-driven system realization by projecting the non-minimal realization onto the reachable subspace defined by the recorded data, and thus ensure that the new state data matrix has a full row rank.
+The controller synthesis method is formulated in terms of linear matrix inequalities (LMIs) and is non-conservative, i.e. LMIs represent necessary and sufficient conditions for a set of systems defined by the recorded data and the known disturbance bound.
 The LMIs are more compact (smaller in size) compared to those in \cite{zz2}, and are in form of strict inequalities which can be numerically verified.
 To illustrate results, we use a numerical example from \cite{R22} for which $n<pl$.